The history and use of caffeine and its effect on the human body.

 Low doses of caffeine appear to increase motor coordination, while higher amounts decrease it to below normal levels.
 The effect caffeine has on sleep is also partially caused by its blocking of adenosine receptors.
 As previously mentioned, adenosine promotes sleep, and since caffeine blocks it from the receptors, this wards off the feeling of sleep.
 Unfortunately, this can lead to insomnia and cause headaches.
 Caffeine also increases the rate that noradrenergic neurons fire, which helps to mediate sleep.
 It does not, however, eliminate the need for sleep.

-Mood actually becomes more positive from low doses of caffeine, up to about 200mg.
+Mood actually becomes more positive from low doses of caffeine or coffee, up to about 200mg.
 People report feeling energetic, imaginative, efficient, self-confident, alert, able to concentrate, and motivated to work.
 Anxiety is generally only caused from excessive amounts of caffeine.
 Smaller amounts may trigger this in people who are sensitive or prone to anxiety attacks.
 There is a correlation between increased caffeine intake and decreased depression, but it has yet to be proven to cause it.
 An increased intake of caffeine also increases a person’s willingness to accept alternative ideas as well as raises performance levels on repetitive tasks.
 It is important to note that these are reactions from intake of low to moderate levels of caffeine (20mg to 400mg).

 High Levels of Caffeine